ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_solid_model.md

 #### mapping_statistics()

-Returns the statistics of the layup mapping (number of elements, volumes, mass etc.)
+Returns the statistics of the layup mapping (number of elements, volumes, mass etc.).

 <a id="compolyx.ImportedSolidModel.refresh_external_source"></a>